Frequently Asked Questions

 What services does Angels at Home provide?

 Home care services are tailored to each patient and their specific needs.
-One of our most common services here at Angels at home is dementia care, as we have a trained team of certified Dementia Care Specialists to provide memory care for your loved one.
-Other services include providing simple, daily tasks for your loved one from bathing, dressing, using the restroom, mobility, light housekeeping, meal preparation, errands, medication reminders, etc. Every patient is different and requires a different level of assistance.
+One of our most common services here at Angels at Home is dementia care, as we have a trained team of certified Dementia Care Specialists to provide memory care for your loved one.
+Other services include providing help with daily tasks for your loved one, such as bathing, dressing, using the restroom, mobility, light housekeeping, meal preparation, errands, medication reminders, etc. Every patient is different and requires a different level of assistance.
 To ask about a specific service request, please don’t hesitate to Contact Us!